October 1, 2011 (Vol. 31, No. 17)

 A good alternative to simple scale-up is the implementation of new process technologies that can achieve higher yields, and, at the same time, increased quality or better process robustness at least for certain process steps.
 During the past years the biomanufacturing industry has made substantial improvements in expression and fermentation technologies.
 In terms of microbial production, innovative E. coli expression systems combined with high density fermentation regimes can lead to yields up to 20 g of the target protein per liter fermentation broth as was recently shown by Richter-Helm for a fusion protein process.

-In addition to high product yields, in many cases it is important to find the appropriate expression system for high-quality products that show no or only low expression rates in E. coli.
+In addition to high product yields in many cases it is important to find the appropriate expression system for high-quality products that show no or only low expression rates in E. coli.
 In these cases the use of other bacterial expression hosts, e.g., Bacillus or Pseudomonas strains can help.
 To deal with even more complex proteins like enzymes or antibody fragments Pichia pastoris technology is another option to use.
 Thus a multipurpose facility for manufacturing biopharmaceuticals needs to be equipped for the use of all expression systems to be able to reduce up-front investment costs from the very beginning.

 An ongoing trend in biopharmaceutical product development is the covalent modification of proteins by chemical or enzymatic cross linking (e.g., PEGylation, HESylation, Polyasialation) to increase the half life of the products in humans.
 All these technologies need to be usable in a real multipurpose facility as well.